What Is Usability?

 User Testing VS Usability Testing

 User testing and Usability testing are two essential elements of the UX process.
-While both are used to measure the performance of a product in terms of its usability, they have distinct purposes and approaches.
+While both measure a product's usability performance, they have distinct purposes and approaches.

 User testing is a method that studies how users interact with a product or service.
 It involves observing user behavior while they complete tasks that replicate real-world scenarios.
 This test evaluates areas such as user satisfaction, usability, and user engagement across different devices.
 User testing helps identify problems related to specific features or the overall user experience so that developers can focus on improvements that make the product more intuitive and easy to use for customers.